entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 193. Cutaneous sensory organ pit on the postsuborbital plate: absent(0); present(1).

 194. Cutaneous sensory organ pit on the suborbital plate: absent (0); present (1).
-> - Within arthrodires, cutaneous sensory organ pits aremost commonly found on the suborbital and postsubor-bital plates of eubrachythoracid arthrodires: the suborbitaland postsuborbital plates of Coccosteus (Stensi€o 1963;Fig. 5B), Watsonosteus (Miles & Westoll 1962),Goodradigbeeon (White 1978),Torosteus (Gardiner & Miles 1990) and Plourdosteus(Ørvig 1960) and the postsuborbital plate of Harrytoombsia (Miles  &  Dennis  1979), Mcnamaraspis(Long 1995), Simosteus (Dennis & Miles 1982), Compagopiscis (Gardiner & Miles 1994), Dickosteus (Miles & Westoll 1962) and Kimberleyichthyes (Dennis-Bryan & Miles 1983).
+> - Within arthrodires, cutaneous sensory organ pits are most commonly found on the suborbital and postsuborbital plates of eubrachythoracid arthrodires: the suborbitaland postsuborbital plates of Coccosteus (Stensi€o 1963;Fig. 5B), Watsonosteus (Miles & Westoll 1962), Goodradigbeeon (White 1978), Torosteus (Gardiner & Miles 1990) and Plourdosteus (Ørvig 1960) and the postsuborbital plate of Harrytoombsia (Miles  &  Dennis  1979), Mcnamaraspis (Long 1995), Simosteus (Dennis & Miles 1982), Compagopiscis (Gardiner & Miles 1994), Dickosteus (Miles & Westoll 1962) and Kimberleyichthyes (Dennis-Bryan & Miles 1983).

 195.Supraorbital crista: absent (0); present (1).
 > - The supraorbital crista is present in *Arenipiscus*,*Dhanguura*, and *Exutaspis*.